09 Jun 5 Things Leaders Never Do In A Video Meeting

 Who knew to host a business chat on video conference had so much in common with producing a Hollywood movie?
 Borrow a few tips from Tinseltown and put some effort into staging your set up.
 The whole meeting does not need to see your piles of dirty laundry waiting to be washed, a sink full of half-finished coffee mugs or the lego towers your pre-schooler has been building.
 It’s a far better plan to find a quiet corner or plain stretch of wall where you can deliver your points without distracting everybody on the call.
 That way you keep the focus on what’s really important – what you have to say.

 Understanding when to hold back is as important as knowing when a meeting is really needed.
 So although you may be talking to the houseplants a little too often, it doesn’t mean that you need to organize yet another call.
 Aim to keep your business chats concise and to the point.
 Always write an agenda, and think carefully about who to invite.
 Sure, she loves to gossip but Sandra from Accounts doesn’t need to be on every call.
 Too many participants can make it much harder to have a proper discussion – so be selective with the invites!

 Still need help giving your communications a touch more professionalism?
 Carolina Digital Phone can support you with the tools you need.
 Experts in helping schools, private businesses, and government agencies with digital communications tools, we can get you moved to a secure, cloud-based solution to give your business calls, chats, and video sessions the boost they need.
-For more information, click the link at the bottom right of your screen or call us at (336) 850-5400.
+For more information, click the link at the bottom left of your screen or call us at (336) 544-4000.